gerakys/PyhtonProject_DMTA/README.md

 - [Text Classification](https://github.com/cezannec/CNN_Text_Classification): This source inspired us on how build a clean github repository
 - [Sentiment Analysis with an RNN](https://github.com/udacity/deep-learning-v2-pytorch/blob/master/sentiment-rnn/Sentiment_RNN_Solution.ipynb): This resource provided valuable code snippets, insights, or inspiration that significantly contributed to the development of our project.

 We would like to extend our sincere gratitude to Professor Bruno for his guidance, support, and invaluable insights throughout the development of this project.
-Their expertise and encouragement played a pivotal role in shaping our understanding and approach.
+His expertise and encouragement played a crucial role in shaping our understanding and approach.

 These sources played a significant role in shaping our understanding and approach to fake news detection.